HiveDesk

 • Salary Basis Test: Exempt employees are typically paid on a salary basis, meaning they receive a fixed salary that is not subject to reduction based on the quality or quantity of work performed.

 • Salary Level Test: Exempt employees must earn a minimum salary to qualify for exemption.
-The minimum salary for exemption is $684 per week.
+The federal minimum salary threshold is $684 per week ($35,568 per year).

 • Duties Test: Exempt employees must perform specific job duties that fall into one of the FLSA's exempt categories, such as executive, administrative, professional, or certain computer-related duties.